John Cooke (judge)

-John Cooke (1944 – 29 April 2022) was an Irish lawyer and judge who served as a judge of the Court of First Instance between 1996 and 2008 and the High Court between 2008 and 2013.
-He practised as a barrister before and after serving as a judge.
+John Cooke (10 July 1944 – 29 April 2022) was an Irish judge who served as a Judge of the High Court from 2008 to 2013 and Judge of the Court of First Instance from 1996 to 2008 and the High Court from 2008 to 2013.

 Early career

 Cooke was born in 1944 to Kathleen and Richard Cooke, a barrister who practiced until he died aged 94.
 He obtained BCL and LLB degrees from University College Dublin.
 He became a barrister in 1966 and a senior counsel in 1980.
 He was also called to the bars of Northern Ireland, England and Wales, and New South Wales.

 His case load was predominantly in commercial litigation and EU law, with expertise in competition law.
 He appeared in cases in the EU courts.

 Judicial career

 Court of First Instance

 Cooke became a judge of the Court of First Instance in 1996.
 He succeeded Donal Barrington as the Irish judge on the court.
 His term was renewed in 2001 and he concluded his term early in September 2008.
 He was the judge-rapporteur in Microsoft Corp. v.
 Commission.